Tasting Lab: Poet's Blend

 AJ Ward - May 1, 2023

 The Tasting Lab has been an Idea and pet project for a while, so I'm glad I get to see it come to fruition.
 It was conceived as a way to showcase ideas, finds, and old blending classics from the Big Black Book that haven't seen the light of day in decades, possibly even a century.
-A way to glimpse the ideas that go on behind the scenes at Head Office, and bring others along on an interesting taste-journey.
+A way to glimpse what goes on behind the scenes at Head Office, and bring others along on an interesting taste-journey.

 Experimentation has its ups and downs; occasionally you come across a tea you adore, but can't source the quantities you need for a full release.
 Sometimes you have ideas for flavour combinations that are so out there, you don't know if anyone else would be willing to try.
 Murchie's has a lot of history, and I look forward to exploring some of it with interested tea drinkers.